 Dr. Evan D. Duff

-Dr. Evan Duff began his tenure as President of North Carolina Wesleyan College on June 10, 2020, after serving as Interim President since June 2019.
+Dr. Evan Duff began his tenure as President of North Carolina Wesleyan University on June 10, 2020, after serving as Interim President since June 2019.

 He knows the college well after serving in multiple leadership roles since 2011.
 He earned his Bachelor’s Degree in Business Administration from Mount Olive College, a Master’s in Administration from Central Michigan University and a Doctorate in Organizational Leadership from Nova Southeastern University.
 Along with his formal education, Dr. Duff also completed certificate programs with NC State University and Cornell University.